sanj33krsna/sanj33krsna/README.md

 <h2 align="center"></h2>

 <p align="center">
   <samp>Welcome to my GitHub profile!
-As a student with a passion for Cybersecurity, Quantum Computing, and emerging technologies, I am working on a few full-stack projects.
+A student exploring his interests, currently I am working on a few full-stack projects.
 I am always looking for opportunities to contribute to open-source projects, so feel free to reach out to me at <strong><a href="mailto:sanjkrsna03@gmail.com">sanjkrsna03@gmail.com</a></strong>.
 Let's collaborate and innovate together!</samp>
   <br> <br>
 </p>